skvamme/pico_atlast/README.md

 Atlast Forth for Raspberry Pi Pico is a boilerplate C application with a built in forth scripting environment.

-1. Put the forth code in a file, I use anyname.atl.
-Make sure to keep source line lengt below 132 characters.
+1. Put the forth code in a file, I use "anyname.atl".
+Make sure to keep source line width max column 132.

 2. Run "./atl2h anyname.atl" to create the file forth.h.

 3. Compile atlast.c with make in the build directory, see https://github.com/raspberrypi/pico-sdk

 If forth is the main entry point, the forth code must contain a word "GO" with an infinite loop, e.g. begin ... again to keep the application running.
-Otherwise, put the infinite loop in the main function in atlast.c An application on the pico should never return.
+Otherwise, put the infinite loop in the main function in atlast.c and define the forth word "GO" doing nothing.
+An application on the pico should never return.

 Use the Makefile included in this repo to compile atlast.c to run on a Raspberry Pi or other host to be able to test your forth code before flashing to the pico.
 Make sure to comment out #define PICO on line 61 in atlast.c prior to compilation.
 Take a look at https://github.com/skvamme/atlast for some example forth code, coded for the pigpio library.
 API names and functions are very similar to the pico C API.